-This course aims to introduce the principles of interpretation, the qualifications of the interpreter, the types and patterns of interpretation, the tools of analytical interpretation of the Quran, to clarify the gifts of the Holy Qur'an and its signs and directives, to identify its nostpersons and practical rulings, to indicate the judgment and guidance of the Qur'an, to be exposed to contemporary life issues, to identify the miracle signs and eloquence of the verses, and to know the reasons for the sending, readings, expressions and the link between the verses.
-By interpreting a selected Sura of the last Analytical threeparts analytically and objectively, they represent examples of the Makki Interpretation And Maddani Qur'an, an interpretation of the vocabulary of the Qur'anic text, 0406412 the systems of verses, the construction of their compositions, an understanding of their contexts, former and later, and the statement of their events and their coherence, through the books of interpretation with the application of the student's studies and tools.
-And to get a good look at the original and modern sources in the subject of analytical interpretation, knowledge of the skills of interpretation analysis, the ability to analyze some verses of theQur'an analytically, and the subjective development of the student to reach the level of analytical interpretation.
-This course aims to identify the concept of tolerance in Islam and the most important islamic vocabulary related to it, such as peace, forgiveness, and the corresponding vocabulary such as extremism, and intolerance, and also discusses the value of tolerance as an authentic ethic called for by divine revelation in other heavenly religions in general and Islam in particular, and what are the topics of tolerance contained in the Holy Quran and its Tolerance in applications in the Sunnah and the biography of the Prophet Muhammad Islam Peace be upon him, and what are the conditions and controls of tolerance in 0406431 dealing with people of different religions and beliefs, and what are the causes of extremism and religious intolerance and means of rejecting and combating them through laws and legislation such as the UAE law on combating discrimination, hatred and contempt of religion, the course also aims to highlight the impact of tolerance on the life of the individual and societyand to recognize the effective role of the United Arab Emiratesin spreading tolerance among people at the local and global level.
-This course aims to identify the most prominent issues of the Islamic faith related to the audio investigations in terms of their definition, and what are their types, and to prove each type with the reported and mental evidence, such as faith in angels and the torment and bliss of the grave, and to prove Islamic Doctrine the resurrection and the response to the semi-denier, and the small the great (3) signs of the Hour and its evidence from the Qur'an and sunnah, and faith in 0406432 the horrors of the Day of Resurrection and its bliss, and the proof of الحشر, intercession and its types, and the vision of God on the النشر, الحساب, السراط Day of Resurrection, and the course focuses on highlighting the impact of faith in the hearings in the life of the individual and society...
+Analytical Interpretation 0406412 This course aims to introduce the principles of interpretation, the qualifications of the interpreter, the types and patterns of interpretation, the tools of analytical interpretation of the Quran, to clarify the gifts of the Holy Qur'an and its signs and directives, to identify its nostpersons and practical rulings, to indicate the judgment and guidance of the Qur'an, to be exposed to contemporary life issues, to identify the miracle signs and eloquence of the verses, and to know the reasons for the sending, readings, expressions and the link between the verses.
+By interpreting a selected Sura of the last threeparts analytically and objectively, they represent examples of the Makki And Maddani Qur'an, an interpretation of the vocabulary ofthe Qur'anic text, the systems of verses, the construction of their compositions, an understanding of their contexts, former and later, and the statement of their events and their coherence, through the books of interpretation with the application of the stulles of interpretation analysis, the ability to analyze some verses of the Sulls of interpretation analysis, the ability to analyze some verses of the Qur'an analytical interpretation.
+Tolerance in Islam 0406431 This course aims to identify the concept of tolerance in Islam and the most important islamic vocabulary related to it, such as peace, forgiveness, and the corresponding vocabulary such as extremism, and intolerance, and also discusses the value of tolerance as an authentic ethic called for by divine revelation in other heavenly religions in general and Islam in particular, and what are the topics of tolerance contained in the Holy Quran and its applications in the Sunnah and the biography of the Prophet Muhammad Peace be upon him, and what are the conditions and controls of tolerance in dealing with people of different religions and beliefs, and what are the causes of extremism and religious intolerance and means of rejecting and combating them through laws and legislation such as the UAE law on combating discrimination, hatred and contempt of religion, the course also aims to highlight the impact of tolerance on the life of the individual and societyand to recognize the effective role of the United Arab Emiratesin spreading tolerance among people at the local and global level.
+Islamic Doctrine (3) 0406432 This course aims to identify the most prominent issues of the Islamic faith related to the audio investigations in terms of their definition, and what are their types, and to prove each type with the reported and mental evidence, such as faith in angels and the torment and bliss of the grave, and to prove the resurrection and the response to the semi-denier, and the small the great signs of the Hour and its evidence from the Qur'an and sunnah, and faith in the horrors of the Day of Resurrection and its bliss, and the proof of الشر, الحساب, السراط intercession and its types, and the vision of God on the Day of Resurrection, and the course focuses on highlighting the impact of faith in the hearings in the life of the individual and society.